 According to Freud, the boy wishes to possess his mother and replace his father, who the child views as a rival for the mother's affections.
 The Oedipal complex occurs in the phallic stage of psychosexual development between the ages of three and five.
 The phallic stage serves as an important point in the formation of sexual identity.
 The analogous stage for girls is known as the Electra complex in which girls feel desire for their fathers and jealousy of their mothers.

+Freud first proposed the concept of the Oedipal complex in his 1899 book The Interpretation of Dreams, although he did not formally begin using the term Oedipus complex until the year 1910.
 The term was named after the character in Sophocles' Oedipus Rex who accidentally kills his father and marries his mother.

 Resolving the Oedipus Complex